logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob-trigger.md

 <!-- info-box-start:info -->
 Logs that were in the container before the deployment will be shipped to Logz.io.
-If these logs have already been shipped to Logz.io, we recommend that you empty the container before the deployment.
+If these logs have already been shipped to Logz.io, we recommend that you empty the container before the deployment or use the FilterDate and FilterDateJsonPath parameters.
 {:.info-box.important}
 <!-- info-box-end -->